Insurance

 The National Alliance on Mental Illness (NAMI) has information on mental health parity.
 This includes a list of benefits and services that must be covered equally.
 For autism, there are also state-by-state mandates.

 Even though the law requires the same level of coverage for mental and behavioral health and physical health care, it’s clear from the list above that many plans aren’t required to cover mental health, while other plans have been effectively avoiding it or under-covering it.
-For more information on specific coverage, consult People with Medicaid coverage can use this interactive map with contact information for the Medicaid Director in each state.
+People with Medicaid coverage can use this interactive map with contact information for the Medicaid Director in each state.

 ParityTrack is an organization that follows mental health parity compliance state by state.
 It provides information on laws passed in each state and how they affect the mental health services delivered.
 For example, a 2018 Iowa law requires insurance companies to cover telehealth visits.